gormes-EPIC/TemperatureInColor/README.md

         sensor.exit()
         raise error
 ```
-3. Once your program runs correctly and is outputting temperatures, combine the starter code with your LED program to turn on a red light when the temperature is above 72 degrees, and the blue light when the temperature is below 72 degrees.
+3. We are now going to use Python to model a piecewise function.
+When the temperature is over 72 degrees the red light will turn on and when the temperature is below 72 degrees the blue light will turn on.
+Once your program runs correctly and is outputting temperatures, combine the starter code with your LED program to turn on a red light when the temperature is above 72 degrees, and the blue light when the temperature is below 72 degrees.

 - [ ] Upload a video of your functional program.